Mediation

 If the dispute involves a lease provision, rent payments, or the conditions of the unit, you should bring a copy of the lease, photos, bills or receipts and any other relevant documents to the dispute.
 DO NOT BRING ANY WITNESSES.

-The Citizens Dispute Settlement Program (CDSP) is offered at no charge to participants.
+Mediation Services are offered at no charge to participants.